OS-RSPS/blog/_posts/07-10-23-knowledge-base-neox-supply-crates/07-10-23-knowledge-base-neox-supply-crates.md

 >>Supply Crates are untradable and therefore cannot be traded nor posted on the Grand Exchange.
 <div class="spacer-small"></div>
 ><div class="command-title">What happens if I die with a Supply Crate in my inventory?</div>
->>The supply crate will disappear and cannot be reclaimed.
+>>The supply crate will be kept upon death and can be reclaimed from Death.
 <div class="spacer-small"></div>
 ><div class="command-title">I clicked the wrong supply option in the interface, can I go back or swap items?</div>
 >>At the moment there is no way to undo a selection.
 Click carefully!